Zaphoood/tresor/README.md

  * Auto-type
  * WebDAV integration (and possibly other file sharing protocols)

-The main goal is to implement all the core features provided by [KeePass](https://www.google.com/search?channel=fs&client=ubuntu&q=keepass).
+The main goal is to implement all the core features provided by [KeePass](https://keepass.info/).

 Note that currently, only Linux is actively supported, but the code should compile on Windows and macOS as well.
 Try it out &mdash; it might just work ;)

 ## Contributing

-If you find any bugs or have feature request, please file an issue.
+If you find any bugs or have a feature request, please file an issue.
 Pull requests are also welcome :)